Lancelot de Mole: Pioneering design for a tracked fighting vehicle

-Inspired by the uncomfortable experience of travelling over rough terrain in the Western Australian countryside in 1911, de Mole developed, and then submitted an idea of a tracked armoured fighting vehicle ("chain-rail vehicle which could be easily steered and carry heavy loads over rough ground and trenches") to the British War Office in 1912; in June 1913 he received a reply that his idea had been rejected.
+In 1911, while he was working as a surveyor in Western Australia, travelling through rough terrain inspired de Mole to work on ideas for tracked vehicles.
+These included a tracked armoured fighting vehicle ("chain-rail vehicle which could be easily steered and carry heavy loads over rough ground and trenches"), which he submitted to the British War Office in 1912.
+In June 1913, he received a reply that his idea had been rejected.